jddixon/fusegen/ghpDoc/index.md

 ## fuseGen

-FuseGen is a Python 3 script which generates a FUSE file system.
-These are a mix of Autotools configuration files and ANSI C source code.
-The C files constitute a pass-through FUSE file system.
+FuseGen is a Python 3 script which generates the basis of a FUSE file system in the form of a mix of Autotools configuration files and ANSI C source code.
+The C files constitute a **pass-through** FUSE file system.
 This means that FUSE operations are logged and statistics gathered, and then the commands are passed through to the local file system for execution.